Curtiss-Wright XP-55 Ascender

 The Curtiss-Wright XP-55 Ascender (company designation CW-24) is a 1940s United States prototype fighter aircraft built by Curtiss-Wright.
 Along with the Vultee XP-54 and Northrop XP-56, it resulted from United States Army Air Corps proposal R-40C issued on 27 November 1939 for aircraft with improved performance, armament, and pilot visibility over existing fighters; it specifically allowed for unconventional aircraft designs.
-An unusual design for its time, it had a canard configuration, a rear-mounted engine, swept wings, and two vertical tails.
-Because of its pusher design, it was sarcastically referred to as the "Ass-ender".
-Like the XP-54, the Ascender was designed for the Pratt & Whitney X-1800 engine, but was re-designed after that engine project was canceled.
+An unusual design for its time, it had a canard configuration with a rear-mounted engine, and two vertical tails at end of swept wings.
+Because of its pusher design, it was satirically referred to as the "Ass-ender".
+Like the XP-54, the Ascender was designed for the 1,800 hp Pratt & Whitney X-1800 24-Cylinder H-engine, but was redesigned after that engine project was canceled.
 It was also the first Curtiss fighter aircraft to use tricycle landing gear.
+Development of the Ascender was cancelled when testing revealed it to be inferior to conventional fighter aircraft, and the first jet fighters were operational.